ahmed1more/AIdea/README.md

-# AIdea
+# aidea

-AIdea is app that simplifies watching videos by beautiful well written notes.
+aidea is app that simplifies watching videos by beautiful well written notes.

 ## Getting Started